metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 When no data comes from the API, type definitions help to lay out a front-end API.

-Yes, front-end needs an API too.
-Otherwise how do you build a design system, or component library, with dozens of components and another dozens tokens with no back-end dictating a data structure?
+Yes, the front-end needs an API too.
+Otherwise how do you build a design system, or component library, with dozens of components and another dozen tokens with no back-end dictating a data structure?

 ### Single-responsibility Principle

-In addition, type definitions make sure the component is minimal, follows the [Single-responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
+In addition, type definitions make sure the component is minimal, following the [Single-responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).

-More than one type definitions inside a component is a code smell.
+More than one type definition inside a component is a code smell.
 It means the component should split.
 It does more than a well-defined singular task.

 ```js
 // This is a code smell.